-Please note: Our kitecamp on Masira Island is opened all year round.
-From September to April, please contact us before going to Masirah.
-The camp is open, but courses are only available when booked before!
+Please note: Our kitecamp – the Masirah Beach Camp – is in operation all year round.
+The kite operation itself is in a winter break from October 2017 to mid April 2018.
+Please contact us before going to Masirah.
+The camp is open, but courses and rental are only available when booked before!

 Please contact us before booking your holiday!

-From 8th of April 2017 we will start again with a new KITEMANIA -Oman into the new summer season.
+From 29th of April 2018 we will start again with a new KITEMANIA -Oman into the summer season 2018.

 Masira Island – the secret kiteboarding paradise